 Even cheap suits must fit your body right.
-The cut of your suit needs to be perfect, running along contours of your body without being restrictive.
+The cut of your suit needs to be perfect, running along the contours of your body without being restrictive.
 Most men have never been professionally measured, so this is your starting point.

 Alterations Are Everything

 Take your suit to a local alterations place and ask them to match your measurements.
 Pricing, like any service, varies so if you’re on a severe budget, do your research.
-But remember, you’ve already saved a few hundred dollars by buying off-the-rack and from a high-street retailer.
+But remember, you’ve already saved a few hundred dollars by buying off-the-rack and from a cheaper retailer.
 If the suit is for work, you’ll get a lot of mileage from this piece, so it’s worth the investment.
-Now altered, the suit will automatically look more expensive too, which is what you want.
+Once altered, the suit will automatically look more expensive too, which is what you want.

 Natural Vs. Synthetic

 The cheapest suits will only boast these man-made yarns, which can be recognised for their sturdy feel and sheen.
-However, synthetic suits are hotter to wear in summer and less insulating in winter, and don’t feel as nice to touch.
+However, synthetic suits are hotter to wear in summer and less insulating in winter and don’t feel as nice to touch.

-Other cheap suits boast a synthetic-natural fibre blend or come made from a fabric that is purely natural, such as cotton.
+Some cheap suits boast a synthetic-natural fibre blend or come made from a fabric that is purely natural, such as cotton.
 Linen and seersucker fall into the cotton category, as they are all plant-derived.
 Natural fibre-made suits are breathable and feel nicer to wear, but they often crease more than synthetics and aren’t as indestructible.

-Traditionalism For Work
+Cheap Suits For Work

 Over accessorising falls into this category, too.
 Stick to a business-savvy tie with a tasteful stripe and colour and play around with woven and flat-look options for textural difference.
 A nice watch adds some instant dollars to your ensemble.
 As do quality-made, leather lace-ups, freshly polished.
 Add a waistcoat to form a three-piece suit and you’re mighty dapper, instantly.